jdggraaf/RocketMap/README_TOOLS.md

 Tips
 -----
 * Lures are dropped in routes or subsets of a route.
-Hence sometimes a route might lose its lure for a minute or so if an account needs replacing or encounters a captcha.
+Routes are chopped into sections of 6 pokestops, which each gets its own worker.
 * If you are luring a specific grinding route that people walk in a single direction, it's smart to declare the route in the opposite direction.
 * Users should be discouraged from luring manually in the routes, it makes the bot work less well.
+* The bot typcally uses 1 extra minute per hour.
+For long runs (>3 hours) I recommend setting and end time that resembles when you want the last lure to be activated.
+09:00-01:29 will typically have the last lure activated at 01:16.
+  Using 07.00-09.00 will typically have the last lure expire at 09:04 (and set 4 lures per stop).
+Setting time to 07.00-09.05 will normally give you 5 lures ending at 09:35-ish.
+But an end-time of 09:30 is far preferable if this is what you want.
+* Captchas, account-bans, hashing failurs or other intermittent problems delay luring.
+Impatient users might have a segment without lures for a few minutes while things are being automatically fixed.

 Rocketmap with improved account manager
 ==========